Several villages in Punjab's Hoshiarpur, Rupnagar inundated after water released from Pong, Bhakra dams | Science-Environment

 Many villagers were evacuated to safety and the authorities are keeping an eye on the situation, they said.

-In Hoshiarpur, farmlands in the Talwara, Hajipur and Mukerian villages were flooded due to water discharge from the Pong dam reservoir, said the officials.
+In Hoshiarpur, several farmlands in the Talwara, Hajipur, Dasuya, Tanda and Mukerian villages were flooded due to water discharge from the Pong dam reservoir, said the officials.

-Water entered the low-lying villages and fields and some homes located near the Beas river, they said.
+Water entered the low-lying villages, fields and some homes located near the Beas river, they said.

 The Beal Sariana village in Hajipur block is under two-three feet of water, forcing some villagers to shift to a village gurdwara in Purochak, said the officials.